This page is sponsored by:

 biography

-Born Edward Heddy on July 4, 1925, in Santa Paula, California, actor Eric Fleming endured a rough childhood.
+Eric Fleming Born Edward Heddy on July 4, 1925, in Santa Paula, California, actor Eric Fleming endured a rough childhood.
 Running away numerous times to escape an abusive home life, he finally succeeded in the mid 1930s, making his way east where he found a series of odd jobs in order to support his hard-scrabble existence.
-After the divorce of his parents, Fleming retured to California and took odd jobs on the Paramount Studios lot.
+After the divorce of his parents, Fleming returned to California and took odd jobs on the Paramount Studios lot.
 The 6'3" Fleming worked at a number of menial jobs until the outbreak of World War II, when he joined the Merchant Marine.
 During his tenure, he was seriously injured when the iron block he was lifting slipped and crushed his face.
-Multiple rounds of plastic surgery gave him a handsome face but left him with limited facial gesturing ability.
+Multiple rounds of plastic surgery gave him a handsome visage but left him with limited facial gesturing ability.
 Nonetheless, at the age of 19 he was cast in a military training film and was bitten by the acting bug.
 After his departure from the service following the war, he made his way to Chicago and eventually New York, where he found work as an actor on the legitimate stage.

 the films of eric fleming